iotaledger/iota-core/documentation/APIs/core-models.md

 ## Slot Commitment

-Commitment is an object that contains a summary of a slot, and it is linked to the commitment of the previous slot, which forms a commitment chain.
+Slot Commitment is an object that contains a summary of a slot, and it is linked to the commitment of the previous slot, which forms a commitment chain.

+**Note**: Slot Commitment and Commitment may be used interchangeably in this file and other API files.

 Multiple sparse merkle trees are managed per slot, which are:
 * *Tangle tree*: All accepted blocks within a slot.